 Full access to New Zealand’s most important historic site, including all heritage buildings and waka

-Admission and guided tour of the Hobbiton Movie Set
+Enjoy a 2.5-hour private guided tour through the enchanting Hobbiton Movie Set

 The only captive Kiwi viewing in Tai Tokerau Northland